Steering, collision avoidance, electrical and engine issues among the top complaints received by the NHTSA from vehicle owners

 Beyond the steering system, there is a major problem with the wheels that can also lead to an accident.
 NHTSA Campaign Number 19V425000 states that over 25,000 vehicles might be equipped with loosened lug nuts that could cause the wheel to fall off while driving.
 While this situation might be seen as humorous on the television, there’s nothing fun about it happening on the street.
 So, while this review shows that the Mazda 3 hasn’t been made with exceptional “craftsmanship,” it’s easy to agree that it creates plenty of emotion.

 Think you have a lemon?
-Sit back and let the experts work aid your lemon at no cost to you.
+Sit back and let the experts work out your lemon case at no cost to you.
 The law makes Mazda pay legal fees.
 You may be able to get your lemon out of your life.
 Every year, auto manufacturers buy back, replace or pay cash settlements to thousands of ‘lemon’ owners like you.